Facebook Logo

 Facebook Logo 2015-present

 In 2015, the new logo was finally approved.
-As before, it used only one word – “facebook”.
+As before, it used only one word, “facebook”.
 Additionally, minor changes were made, even imperceptible at first glance.
 But, looking closer, you can see that the letter “a” became completely different: without the top segment and with an enlarged inner letter spacing.
-The letter “b” changed too.
-The color palette also changed: alongside the original version, black-and-white colors appeared.
+The letter “b” changed, too.
+The color palette also changed: in addition to the original version, black-and-white tones appeared.
 However, the size of the protruding elements “f,” “b,” and “k” remained the same.

 2019 – 2023